phishx-docs/phishx-docs.github.io/docs/en/terms/privacy.md

 2.1.
 On our sites, information is collected in the following ways:

 2.1.1.
-Information provided by you: We collect personally identifiable information, such as: name, phone number, email address, company you work for and position - fill in the application form (APP or portal) and through the forms for downloading our free content .
-Eventually, requests for some information may be made through P2's direct contact with users via email, telephone, or other electronic means.
+Information provided by you: We collect personally identifiable information, such as: name, phone number, e-mail address, company you work for and position - fill in the application form (APP or portal) and through the forms for downloading our free content .
+Eventually, requests for some information may be made through P2's direct contact with users via e-mail, telephone, or other electronic means.

 2.1.2.
 Site navigation information: When you visit our site, a cookie is placed on your browser through Google Analytics software to identify how many times you return to our address.
 Information such as IP address, geographic location, reference source, type of browser, duration of the visit and pages visited are collected anonymously.

 2.1.3.
-Contact history: Here at P2 we store information about all contacts already made with our users, such as content downloaded from our pages and interactions via email.
+Contact history: Here at P2 we store information about all contacts already made with our users, such as content downloaded from our pages and interactions via e-mail.

 3. About the use of personal information